hormones/submission_telebot/README.md

 The first time you run this BOT service, you need to perform steps 1, 2, and 3.
 After that, you can run directly step 3

-1. Run the following command on server (install git first)
+1. Run the following command on server (install git first, only support python3 and python3 version >= 3.10.6)
 ```bash
 git clone https://github.com/hormones/submission_telebot
 cd submission_telebot